Schools trying to stick with in-person learning scramble for substitutes - NewsBreak

 San Francisco’s superintendent, Vince Matthews, has called on all employees with teaching credentials to take a class.

 “This is the most challenging time in my 36 years as an educator,” Matthews said Thursday during a break from filling in as a substitute sixth grade science teacher.
-“We’re trying to educate students in the middle of a pandemic while the sands around us are consistently shifting.”No school Friday as Chicago cancels classes for third day
+“We’re trying to educate students in the middle of a pandemic while the sands around us are consistently shifting.”‘I hate it.’
+Families frustrated with return to remote learning

 Staff absences and the surge driven by the omicron variant have led some big districts including Atlanta, Detroit and Milwaukee to switch temporarily to virtual learning .
 Where schools are holding the line on in-person learning, getting through the day has required an all-hands-on-deck approach.